 This phrase has been taken from Shakespeare’s Julius Caesar, where Brutus talks to Cassius saying, “There is a tide in the affairs of men.
 Which, taken at the flood, leads on to fortune” (Act-IV, Scene-III).
-Brutus means to say that the key to win success in life lies in knowing that a tide or simply a motivation in men, and it is up to a man to understand, and seize the affordable opportunity.
+Brutus means to say that the key to success in life lies in knowing that a tide, or simply the motivation of men, and it is up to a man to recognize, and seize the opportunity.

 Ships usually need high tides to enter a port or leave it.
-Men cannot control these tides.
-When these tides come or leave the coast, the ships in waiting must use this opportunity by making no delay.
-Brutus here says that it is the ripe time, and their army should tackle Octavious and Antony’s forces.
+Men cannot control these tides, though when these tides come or leave the coast, the ships in waiting must seize the opportunity without delay.
+Brutus here says that it is the ripe time, and their army should tackle Octavius’ and Antony’s forces.
 However, if they wait further, then they would lose their soldiers and might face defeat.
-It means to grab opportunities, whenever they arise before we lose them with delaying.
+It means to grab opportunities, whenever they arise before we lose them by delaying.

-This is a metaphorical expression the use of which we often find in literature and everyday life.
-In our lives, we get ebbs and flows; however, we, sometimes, are unable to recognize whether the tide is an opportunity or an obstacle.
-It is up to us how we avail it as an opportunity or a warning sign.
+This is a metaphorical expression, the use of which we often find in literature and everyday life.
+In our lives, we get ebbs and flows; however, we sometimes are unable to recognize whether the tide is an opportunity or an obstacle.
+It is up to us to avail ourselves of an opportunity or a warning sign.
 An elderly person can give this wise suggestion to the younger ones, as it contains beauty of thought about availing themselves of the opportunity.
 It could also be suggested to businessmen when they should take action or not take action.

 Brutus delivers this speech to Cassius in Act-4, Scene 3 of Julius Caesar.
-He says as,
+He says:

 There is a tide in the affairs of men.